How an inbound email strategy can work wonders for B2B marketing

 • They help you win back disengaged customers.
 For example, you can send out emails that intend to improve customer service and provide help to customers that are facing technical difficulties.
 TunnelBear sends out meaningful win-back emails that request customer feedback and enable users to reach out for help.
 Image 4-reengage-thanks-for-tunneling-you-won-t-be-charged-anymore

-3. Delight Customers
+3. Delight customers

 The final stage of an inbound marketing strategy is ‘delight’.
 Aside from social media posts, you can delight customers by sending an email, expressing gratitude for their loyalty.
 You can get more creative by offering a discount, contest, or even a free trial of a new feature.
 Check out the email that Charity: Water sends out – a subtle greeting which delights the subscriber and makes them feel special on Valentine’s Day.
 Sweet, isn’t it?